Easy Baby Back BBQ Ribs

 • Extra Sweet BBQ Ribs: You can easily amp up the sweetness in this dish by adding extra brown sugar.
 Marinate the ribs as normal and add more brown sugar while the sauce is simmering until you’re happy with the flavor.

-• Pineapple BBQ Ribs: Incorporate fresh pineapple flavor into your ribs by adding some pineapple juice to the roasting pan!
+• Pineapple BBQ Ribs: Incorporate fresh pineapple flavor into your ribs (I love this sweet-savory combination in recipes like my pineapple BBQ pork kebabs and pineapple barbecue chicken).
+It’s as easy as adding some pineapple juice to the roasting pan.
 If you do this, you may need to simmer the sauce for a few extra minutes.
 If you don’t have pineapple juice, you can add some extra apple cider vinegar instead to mimic that tangy flavor.

 • Extra Smoky BBQ Ribs: Want to achieve that smoky flavor without grilling your ribs – or want to make them doubly smoky and delicious?
 You can do this by adding about half a teaspoon of liquid smoke to the roasting pan.
 Yum!